 The procedures for the appointment and removal of Directors are ultimately governed by the Company’s Constitution.
 The suitability of candidates for appointment is based on pre-established criteria.
 When recommending a candidate to act as a Director, the Board takes into account such factors as it deems appropriate, including the experience, qualifications, availability and judgement of the candidate and the candidate’s ability to work with other Directors.

 Directors receive formal letters of appointment setting out the arrangements relating to their appointment.

-1. Audit and Risk Management Committee – Graham Shaw (Chair), Sam Knowles, Craig Winkler
+1. Audit and Risk Management Committee – Graham Shaw (Chair), Chris Liddell, Craig Winkler, Lee Hatton

-2. Remuneration Committee – Sam Knowles (Chair), Graham Shaw, Craig Winkler
+2. People and Remuneration Committee – Sam Morgan (Chair), Chris Liddell, Craig Elliott, Bill Veghte, Lee Hatton

-3. Nominations Committee – Sam Morgan (Chair), Sam Knowles, Craig Winkler
+3. Nominations Committee – Chris Liddell (Chair), Sam Morgan, Craig Winkler

 Retirement and re-election